 Seresco NV: Using naturally dry outside air to remove moisture

-The NV uses naturally dry outside air to remove moisture, unlike other Seresco products which use refrigeration technology to do the job.
+The NV uses naturally dry outdoor air to remove moisture, unlike other Seresco products that use refrigeration technology to do the job.
 It’s also capable of providing up to 70,000 CFM supply air, making it a good fit for lots of different applications.

 Product Features and Benefits

 - Plenty of airflow — approximately 4,000 to 70,000 CFM of supply air.

 - Automatically adjusts outdoor air usage for best possible conditions and lowest cost, using CommandCenter® control system.

 - Save money on outdoor air pre-heat during cold weather with heat recovery through a highly efficient glycol runaround loop.

 - Auxiliary heat options, including gas furnaces for packaged unit needs.

 - Sensible cooling is possible with a chilled water hookup.